 1. In a medium bowl, stir together all ingredients until well-combined.

 2. Spoon oat mixture into two glass jars, cover and refrigerate overnight.

 3. When ready to eat, add optional toppings and enjoy.

-* I use lower sugar Skyr for the protein and I love the vanilla-y flavour, but if you want, you can use plain Skyr to reduce the added sugar by about a tsp.
+* I use a lower sugar Greek or Skyr yogurt for the protein.
+I love the vanilla-y flavour, but if you want, you can use plain Greek or Skyr yogurt to reduce the added sugar by about a tsp.